Documenting the American South Logo

 ZENO PONDER:

-You hear and you read sometimes that the depression didn't effect the mountains like it did other sections of the country because the mountains were poor and isolated anyway.
+You hear and you read sometimes that the Depression didn't affect the mountains like it did other sections of the country because the mountains were poor and isolated anyway.
 Was that . . . were you old enough to grasp those kinds of differences or were you just kind of going to school day to day . . .

 ZENO PONDER:

-Well of course I only know what I have read and I do know what we had in the mountains here in Madison county in particular I know about.
+Well, of course I only know what I have read and I do know what we had in the mountains here in Madison County in particular I know about.
 1907.
 The old cotton mill building was built on the west banks of the French Broad River, Marshall, Tennessee.
-There was immediately after the building of that building a survey made by the federal congress.
+There was immediately after the building of that building a survey made by the federal Congress.
 Congress sent in men to determine whether or not there was justification for child labor.
 Or whether in fact the Congress should pass a bill which had been introduced outlawing child labor.
 And I can take you in a mile of my home here to Annie Baldwin, who married Theodore Collins, who worked in that cotton mill for forty cents a day at the age of nine years old.
-She worked for me last year, at the age of seventy years of age, and made $25 a day stripping tobacco, unknown tobacco.
+She worked for me last year, at the age of seventy years of age, and made twenty-five dollars a day stripping tobacco, [unclear] tobacco.

 Page 8